tonethar/IGME-330-Master/notes/randomness-1.md

 - The poem will resemble you.
 - And there you are - an infinitely original author of charming sensibility, even though unappreciated by the vulgar herd.

+You may have heard of the author William Burroughs and his *Naked Lunch* novel, which also utilized this cut-up method.

 ## V. Automatism